-- Completion of the requirements of one Engineering major program (http://coe.berkeley.edu/students/guide/departments)of study. - A maximum of 16 units of Special Studies coursework (courses numbered 97, 98, 99, 197, 198, or 199) is allowed towards the 120 units; a maximum of four is allowed in a given semester. - · A maximum of four units of Physical Education from any school attended will count towards the 120 units. - Students may receive unit credit for courses graded P (including P/ NP units taken through EAP) up to a limit of one-third of the total units taken and passed on the Berkeley campus at the time of graduation.
+- Completion of the requirements of one Engineering major program (https://engineering.berkeley.edu/students/undergraduate-guide/ degree-requirements/major-programs/)of study. - A maximum of 16 units of special studies coursework (courses numbered 97, 98, 99, 197, 198, or 199) is allowed towards the B.S. degree, and no more than 4 units in any single term can be counted. - A maximum of 4 units of Physical Education from any school attended will count towards the 120 units. - Passed (P) grades may account for no more than one third of the total units completed at UC Berkeley, Fall Program for Freshmen (FPF), UC Education Abroad Program (UCEAP), or UC Berkeley Washington Program (UCDC) toward the 120 overall minimum unit requirement.
+Transfer credit is not factored into the limit.
+This includes transfer units from outside of the UC system, other UC campuses, credit-bearing exams, as well as UC Berkeley Extension XB units.